PX4/PX4-user_guide/en/flight_modes/takeoff.md

 - Launch/throw the vehicle (firmly) directly into the wind.
   You can also shake the vehicle first, wait till the motor spins up and throw only then

-The Launch detector is affected by the following parameters:
+The _launch detector_ is affected by the following parameters:

 Parameter | Description
 --- | ---